maruel/nin/README.md

 ## Current state

+- Manifest (build.ninja) parsing: 5% faster on average! 📉
-- nin is in the same ballpark (-5%) for building ninja itself.
+- Latency: nin is in the same ballpark (-5%) for building ninja itself.
-- Parsing build.ninja file is 40% slower so it has to be drastically optimized.
+- CPU usage: about 15% higher, has to be optimized.
 - 17 test cases out of 394 (5%) have to be fixed. `git grep Skip..TODO | wc -l`
   versus `git grep "^func Test" | wc -l`.
 - Closely tracking upstream as-is.
-- Code is not Go idiomatic.
+- Code is not yet Go idiomatic.
+- Flag parsing is not 100% compatible yet.

+See [PERF.md](PERF.md) to learn how to measure performance yourself, since I know myself enough that I will forget to update the stats above and it will get better over time.

 ## ninja